Azure/Avere/src/terraform/examples/centos-e2e/README.md

 This step connects the on-prem gateway with the cloud gateway.
 Here are the steps to deploy:

 1. `cd ~/tf/src/terraform/examples/centos-e2e/1.network.vpnconnection`
-1. `code config.tfvars` and edit the values to your desired values.
+1. `code config.auto.tfvars` and edit the values to your desired values.
 1. `terraform init -backend-config ../globalconfig.backend`
 1. `terraform apply -auto-approve -var-file ../globalconfig.tfvars`